 The Optometry Examining Board of Canada (OEBC) is committed to providing accessible and equitable service to all exam candidates.
 This includes administering the national entry-to-practice examination for optometry in Canada in a way that respects the dignity and independence of persons with disabilities.
 In reviewing accommodation requests, OEBC must balance the rights of the individual examination candidate with its mandate to protect the security, fairness, validity and reliability of the examination.
 OEBC is committed to a fair review of each accommodation request and will review requests for accommodation on a case-by-case basis.
-OEBC may submit such requests to one or more independent, external experts for review and recommendation.
+OEBC may submit such requests to one or more independent, external expert for review and recommendation.

 OEBC will base its decision on the following fundamental principles: